sodiqyekeen/sodiqyekeen/README.md

 ### About Me
-💻 Full-Stack Software Engineer with 4+ years of experience in developing and implementing web-based solutions.
-Having a proven track record of success in improving the software engineering process and creating solutions that drive organizational efficiency and effectiveness.
-Proficient in backend development, Blazor, and Azure DevOps engineering.
-Excellent problem-solving skills and strong interpersonal and communication abilities.
-Passionate about learning new technologies, driving innovation, and sharing knowledge with others, including mentoring and teaching students and other developers. </br> </br>
+💻 A seasoned Software Developer with over half a decade of experience building and managing cutting-edge software solutions.
+Committed to driving excellence in software engineering and delivering innovative solutions that enhance organisational efficiency and effectiveness.
+Proficient in Web API, C#, .NET Core, and Blazor, underpinned by a solid foundation in SQL Server and database management and Azure DevOps.
+An effective problem solver with exceptional interpersonal and communication skills.
+Enthusiastic about continuous learning, sharing knowledge, and mentoring others, fostering a collaborative and innovative development environment. </br> </br>
-👨🏼‍💻 I not only build software for a living, I also teach others to do the same. </br></br>
+👨🏼‍💻 I not only build software for a living, but I also teach others to do the same. </br></br>
 💬 I am a person you can connect with on any level.
 You're highly welcome to contact me if you need any help or want to discuss any software development topic! </br></br>

  <b><i>Over time, the world has branded and rebranded itself.
 Development now cuts across all of life.
 Come, let me show you development in the axis of programming.